-Most lenders will loan you up to $35,000 ($40,000 with some lenders), at a fixed interest rate that generally ranges between 10% and 20%.
-It’s a simple and painless application process; most people are approved in under 24 hours and get their money in just a couple of days.
+Most lending partners will loan you up to $35,000 (up to $100,000 with some lenders).
+It’s a simple and painless process; most approved applicants are funded within 1-3 days.
 And unlike a home equity loan where you can spend thousands in application costs and fees, you’ll only pay a simple loan origination fee once your loan is disbursed.

 There are lots of other advantages to a personal home improvement loan, too: